Skip to main content Skip to accessibility

 Policy purpose

 The purpose of this document is to underline the values and behaviours we expect to ensure dignity and respect in the workplace for everyone.
-Should you experience or witness bullying or harassment in the workplace, it also provides information and guidance about how it will be dealt with.
+Should you experience or witness bullying, harassment or sexual harassment in the workplace, it also provides information and guidance about how it will be dealt with.

 Policy principles